 Project consisted of the interior remodel of 10,000 sq. ft. building.
 Project included the upgrade of 2 auditoriums, 14 classrooms and offices, 2-story core area, projection room, and storage areas.
 This was a fast track scheduled project completed in 87 days.

-This ground-up project consisted of community center and 12 state-of-the-art training and competition class tennis courts.
+This ground-up project consisted of a community center and 12 state-of-the-art training and competition class tennis courts.
 Centrally located to the courts is an observation tower (crow’s nest) with electronic scoreboard.
 A practice soccer field, restroom building, and a clubhouse complex with showers, lockers, player’s lounge, kitchen, and staff offices.